Extended Robot Description Format (XRDF)

 motion generation will not be able to avoid collisions with obstacles in the environment.

-5. Self-collision geometry [OPTIONAL]
+5. Self-collision Geometry [OPTIONAL]

 The self_collision